lhr-solar/DataAcq-AWS/README.md

 ### Development

-Development is straight-forward if using a non-prod account with Terraform, though time-consuming.
-Developing with SST is not straight forward.
-Due to the nature of VPCs, it is not possible to develop locally without some sort of [VPN](https://docs.sst.dev/live-lambda-development#working-with-a-vpc).
+Development is straight-forward though it requires some setup with AWS's VPN client for access to the private network.
+Once the VPN is setup, the influxdb server can be accessed from live lambdas.

 ## Overview